canonical/indico-operator/docs/reference/external-access.md

 # External access

-This charm does not require any external access except for the plugins specified in the configuration if hosted externally and the customization sources.
+This charm does not require any external access unless certain configurations are applied.

+* The plugins if hosted externally
+* The customization sources.